 Study activities resumed in November 2019.
 Competent Authorities approval for Hungary was received on November 29, 2018.
-The first two sites in Ukraine were initiated December 13 and 19, 2018 and the first site in Poland was initiated on January 24, 2019.
+First sites were initiated in Ukraine and Poland on December 13, 2018 and January 24, 2019, respectively.
 The first subject entered into screening for the Part I dose escalation phase of the study was in Ukraine on February 19, 2019, and the first study drug dose was subsequently initiated on March 6, 2019.
-A further two patients have since entered into screening.
-Escalation to the next dosing cohort can only proceed once safety data for the first cohort has been reviewed by the Trial Steering Committee.
+Safety data review for the first cohort (6 μ g/kg) was completed by the Trial Steering Committee on April 15, 2019, with a recommendation to dose escalate to next cohort dose level (9 μ g/kg).
+As of June 5, 2019, five sites have been initiated, three in Ukraine and two in Poland.
+Two patients in Ukraine have initiated dosing in cohort 2, and a third patient in Ukraine has consented for screening.